ibm-cloud-docs/watsonxdata/querying-data-ai.md

 {:pre: .pre}
 {:video: .video}

-# Querying data through agents by using the MCP server
+# Interacting with data through an MCP server
 {: #querying-data-ai}

 You can securely access and explore your lakehouse data and metadata through natural language by using {{site.data.keyword.lakehouse_short}} Model Context Protocol (MCP) server and your AI agent.